KatieNinkSmith/Toddler_Words_Frontend/README.md

 Unsolved problems.
 etc.
 Use AJAX to make a request to an external data source like OMDBapi, and insert some of the data retrieved into the DOM.

-my plan is to have a home page with different things ABC's, colors, animals, and food when you click it says the word outloud and then after a short delay goes to another page with a carousel of letters/words based on the catagory chosen.
-Each catagory is a new page and displays the letter/word and image, when the word or image are touched it will play the word sound.

-I will add navigation to go back or home(start over).

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.